 The endowment funds reported herein are institutional funds under the terms of the gift instrument and are not wholly expendable by the institution.
 NDCC Section 59-21 the Uniform Prudent Management of Institutional Funds Act (UPMIFA) applies to the investment of endowments governed by a gift instrument.
 SBHE policy 810 stipulates endowment funds shall be invested according to the intent of the donor provided such intent is consistent with applicable laws.
 Absent terms expressing donor intent in a gift instrument, institution officers initially shall deposit the funds in institution accounts at the Bank of North Dakota.
 Thereafter, the funds may be invested according to NDCC 59-21.
 Subject to the intent of the donor, institution officers are delegated authority to manage and invest these institutional funds as provided by UPMIFA.
 NDCC Section 59-21-02.5a (7) applies to standard of conduct in the administration of powers to make and retain investments.
 It states that in managing and investing an institutional fund, the needs of the institution and the fund to make distributions and to preserve capital must be considered.
 Given the flexibility in NDCC 59-21-02, campuses have differing policies with respect to spending investment income and net appreciation on endowment funds.
+NDSU's endowment principal is held at a steady amount.
+All gains are recorded in restricted scholarship funds.
 NDSU determines the spending of endowment earnings based on an annual evaluation.

-Net appreciation on investments is available for expenditure and consists of the following at June 30, 2021: \$566,447 reflected in net position as expendable scholarships and fellowships.
+Net appreciation on investments is available for expenditure and consists of the following at June 30, 2022: \$439,776 reflected in net position as expendable scholarships and fellowships.